spatialthoughts/qgis-tutorials/source/docs/3/advanced_raster_analysis.rst

   .. image:: /static/3/advanced_raster_analysis/images/data2.png
     :align: center

-3. :guilabel:`Log in` to your account if didnt have one, click :guilabel:`I want to create an account` and create an account.
+3. :guilabel:`Log in` to your account if didn't have one, click :guilabel:`I want to create an account` and create an account.

   .. image:: /static/3/advanced_raster_analysis/images/data3.png
     :align: center